riot/riot.github.io/documentation.md

 <input type="checkbox" { true ? 'checked' : ''}>
 ```

 since only attribute and nested text expressions are valid.
-Riot detects automatically all the valid html boolean attributes.
+Riot automatically detects all of the valid HTML boolean attributes.

 ### Object spread attribute